facetly/facetly_wordpress/README.md

     <b>Please note: you should wait until process is complete and not move to other page, otherwise you must restart your reindex process.</b>

-5. The final step is setting template for your search page.
+5. Setting template for your search page.
 Go to Template sub menu and you will see search template and facet template.
 You can find more details about Template in https://www.facetly.com/doc/template

-6. Then you can find product with your search textbox to use this plugin
+6. You can use shortcode [facetly_search output=op] to display search results or facet results in your template, where op = results to display search results or facets to display facets

-7. You can use shortcode [facetly_search output=op] to display search results or facet results in your template, where op = results to display search results or facets to display facets
+7. Then you can find product with your search textbox to use this plugin